How to Inspire and Attract the Next Generation Manufacturing Workforce

 Manufacturing Day falls on the first Friday in October every year and is the perfect time to think about the future.
 The future, in a word, is people.
 More specifically, those on the verge of considering their career path.
 Numerous surveys and studies have found the next generation is generally disinterested in pursuing careers in manufacturing in a time when the industry needs them most.
 So the question begs, how do manufacturers and educators inspire interest in this field?

 A key challenge to implementing new technologies and methodologies on the factory floor continues to be a lack of resources or staff, along with a lack of understanding everyday use of these new technologies by current staff.
 This is the impact of the skills gap: the challenge faced by a majority of manufacturers to replace retiring workers with individuals who have technical adaptability and a skill set required for complex manufacturing processes of the future.
 This is why it is vital that we take action now to grow the next generation of industrial workers.

-- Many of our skilled manufacturing workers are retiring, and the numbers of workers necessary to fill the empty positions have not kept up: the United States is short 500,000 manufacturing workers of what we need today, according to Industry Week.
+- Many of our skilled manufacturing workers are retiring, and the numbers of workers necessary to fill the empty positions have not kept up: the United States is short 500,000 manufacturing workers of what we need today, according to a recent study by Deloitte.

-- A 2018 survey published by the Manufacturing Institute says that 3.5 million manufacturing jobs will need to be filled in the next decade — and 2 million of those jobs will go unfilled.
+- A 2021 survey published by the Manufacturing Institute says that 2.1 million manufacturing jobs will go unfilled by 2030 due to the skills gap.

 Widening the Gap.